Feb. 2: First confirmed death outside China, in the Philippines.

 • World Health Organization says someone in Europe is dying from COVID-19 every 17 seconds, while in the United States, CNN says the coronavirus is killing one American every minute.

 • With U.S. death toll surpassing 250,000, CDC urges people to stay home for Thanksgiving.

 • State reports unemployment rate dropped to 4.5% in October.

 Nov.
 20: Pfizer and its German partner BioNTech file for emergency use authorization for their vaccine.

 Nov.
-21: FDA issues emergency use authorization for IV infusion of the investigational medicines Casirivimab and Imdevimab to treat mild to moderate COVID-19 cases.
+21: FDA issues emergency use authorization for IV infusion of the investigational medicines Casirivimab and Imdevimab that use monoclonal antibodies to treat mild to moderate COVID-19 cases.

 • AstraZeneca announces that its vaccine is up to 90% effective.